 The Prompt Payment Code Background

-The Prompt Payment Code (PPC) is a voluntary code of practice for businesses, administered by the Office of the Small Business Commissioner (SBC) on behalf of BEIS.
+The Prompt Payment Code (PPC) is a voluntary code of practice for businesses, administered by the Office of the Small Business Commissioner (OSBC) on behalf of Department for Business and Trade (DBT).
 It was established in December 2008 and sets standards for payment practices between organisations of any size and their suppliers.

 The Ethos of the Code